 Strong chamomile tea makes a good mouthwash that relieves mouth ulcers and canker sores.
 It even helps control periodontal diseases.
 Inhaling the steam from a hot cup of chamomile tea not only calms the nerves, but can sooth hay fever, bronchitis, and asthma.
 Used with witch hazel, it can even help eczema.
 A chamomile compress can ease sprained ankles and relieve inflamed joints.

 Chamomile tea is one of the oldest herbal remedies and beauty products.
 The plant is originally from Europe and Western Asia.
 Many Europeans use chamomile tea to treat eye infections such as pink-eye and blocked tear-ducts.
-(To make an eye wash, brew a weak tea with the dried flower tops and distilled water, strain through coffee filters, and apply the cooled liquid every few hours for a couple of days.)
-Many people believe that chamomile improves the elasticity of the skin, thus improving the complexion.
+To make an eye wash, brew a weak tea with the dried flower tops and distilled water, strain through coffee filters, and apply the cooled liquid every few hours for a couple of days.
+Many people believe that chamomile improves the elasticity of the skin, thus improving an aging complexion.
 Chamomile tea is considered an excellent hair rinse and it keeps blonde hair bright and shiny.

-Chamomile essential oil is a rare treat.
 The real stuff is pale blue and expensive.
-Chamomile essential oil is used in baths, lotions, massage, and aromatherapy to help treat PMS, menopausal symptoms, liver problems, cystitis, stress, insomnia, and muscle inflammation.
-The oil is used to treat skin conditions like burns, blisters, boils and acne.
+Chamomile essential oil is used in baths, herbal lotions, massage, and aromatherapy to help treat PMS, menopausal symptoms, liver problems, cystitis, stress, insomnia, and muscle inflammation.
+Chamomile essential oil is used to treat skin conditions like burns, blisters, boils and acne.
 It can even cure athlete's foot if used on a regular basis.

 Chamomile is known to increase production of white blood cells.
-The scent is refreshing and smells kind of like apples.
 Chamomile promotes a feeling of comfort, stimulates the memory and respiratory system, and helps overcome exhaustion.

 Chamomile tea shields ulcers, fights fungal invaders, soothes upset stomachs, helps mend torn tissue, kills staphylococcus and streptococcus bacteria, and generally protects and heals the body.
 This gentle tea may even break dependencies on strong, over-the-counter laxatives by helping the digestive tract function properly.